Start Your Texas LLC in just a Few Minutes

-The biggest benefit of starting a Veteran-Owned LLC is the cost breaks.
-This break is extended to those veterans who may have already started an LLC in Texas but has paid the origination fees for a regular LLC.
-If you are a veteran and you’ve filed an LLC and all members in the LLC are honorably discharged veterans of the US military, you may be due a refund.
-Your LLC must be filed any time after January 1, 2016.
+The biggest benefit of starting a Veteran-Owned Limited Liability Company is the cost breaks.
+This break is extended to those veterans who may have already started an LLC in Texas but have paid the origination fees for a regular Texas LLC.
+If you are a veteran and you’ve filed an LLC in Texas and all members in the Texas LLC are honorably discharged veterans of the US military, you may be due a refund.
+The Texas LLC must be filed any time after January 1, 2016.
 To get a refund for your filing fees:

 - Obtain a Letter of verification from the TVC